Skip to main content

 Understanding Wrongful Death Claims in Colorado

 A wrongful death occurs when a person dies as a result of another party's negligence, recklessness, or intentional misconduct.
 Under Colorado Revised Statutes § 13-21-201, certain family members have the legal right to file a wrongful death lawsuit to recover damages for their losses.
 These claims are designed to provide financial compensation for the economic and emotional impact of losing a loved one.
-For a comprehensive overview of Colorado wrongful death law, including filing rights, damages, and the legal process, see our Complete Colorado Wrongful Death Guide.
+Colorado law establishes a specific order of priority: spouses may file during the first year following death, followed by children, and then parents.
+Non-economic damages in wrongful death cases are capped at $2,125,000 as of 2025 under C.R.S. § 13-21-203.
+It is critical to understand that Colorado imposes a two-year statute of limitations for filing wrongful death claims under C.R.S. § 13-80-102, making prompt legal action essential.
+For a comprehensive overview of Colorado wrongful death law, including filing rights, damages, and the legal process, consult detailed resources on this complex area of personal injury law.

 Who Can File a Wrongful Death Lawsuit in Denver?